AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 ## Preserving References with _std::forward\<T\>()_
 [_std::forward()_](https://www.cplusplus.com/reference/utility/forward/) doesn't forward anything, just like _move()_ doesn't move anything.
-You see, when you pass an argument to a templated function, it becomes an _lvalue_ — regardless of whether it was passed to the function as an _lvalue_ or an _rvalue_.
+You see, when you pass an argument to a function, it becomes an _lvalue_ regardless of whether it was passed to the function as an _lvalue_ or an _rvalue_, since parameters are variables.

 _forward()_
 is